harsiz/omnidex/docs/downloading.md

 ### Torrent Clients

 :::warning
 Bind your VPN to your torrent client.
-Most clients support this natively.
+Most clients support this.
 :::

 - **🏆 [qBittorrent](https://www.qbittorrent.org/)**